 People around her began shouting curses, screaming at the Death Eaters, until a loud bang and a flash of light from Voldemort’s wand silenced them.
 He spoke to Hagrid and gestured, pointing to the ground at his feet, and Hagrid gently placed Harry’s body there.
 Harry lay still, he did not move, and Ginny could feel Ron trembling next to her and hear Hermione crying on his other side.
 But Ginny did not cry.
 Tears were not needed for Harry.
 She would save them for those who needed them, for Fred, and for Elizabeth.

 Voldemort spoke in mocking tones to the throng on the steps, but Ginny no longer cared about his words.
 She did not take her eyes from Harry.
 There was movement around her, people shifting, taking out their wands, muttering.
-Someone near her shouted, and she saw out of her peripheral vision that Neville was charging forward, only to be stopped a few yards from Voldemort, his wand blown away.
+Someone near her shouted, and she saw out of her peripheral vision that Neville was charging forward, only to be stopped before Voldemort, his wand blown away.
 Ginny’s eyes stayed fixed on Harry.

 Voldemort looked around, and a moment of alarm passed over his face.
 It was instantly replaced with rage, and he looked back at Neville, but too late.
 Ginny had seen Harry jump up and throw his Cloak over himself, and she saw the Shield charm come up between Neville and Voldemort.
 Silver and red flashed, and a giant snake head flew into the air.